You are here

 Who will get a special SNAP payment under the Settlement?

-You will get a special SNAP payment if:
+You should have gotten a special SNAP payment if:

 • DTA cut off your SNAP after August 1, 2019, after you used your SNAP in another state, and